 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Most people realize they’re pregnant somewhere between four and 12 weeks of pregnancy.
-This could be because they have symptoms of pregnancy or because they missed their period.
+It's most common to realize you're pregnant somewhere between four and 12 weeks of pregnancy.
+This could be because you have symptoms of pregnancy or because you missed your period.
 A positive result on a pregnancy test can confirm pregnancy.
-With a cryptic pregnancy, nothing triggers a person to believe they’re pregnant.
-This could be because they don’t have symptoms of pregnancy or mistake symptoms of pregnancy as a virus, or their pregnancy test result was wrong.
+With a cryptic pregnancy, nothing triggers you to believe you're pregnant.
+This could be because you don’t have symptoms of pregnancy or mistake symptoms of pregnancy as a virus, or your pregnancy test result was wrong.

 Anyone can have a cryptic pregnancy.
 You may be at higher risk if you: